 Responsibility of Athletics Department

-The Athletics Department is strongly encouraged to schedule as many competitions as possible on weekends.
-No sport should hold more than two week day competitions within the same week that University is in session.
-The only expectation permissible would be the rescheduling of a cancelled contest, when not rescheduling the particular contest would result in the team's failure to complete the minimum of competitions required to qualify for post-season tournaments, will be done with as much notice as possible.
+The Athletics Department will schedule as many competitions as possible on weekends and will be sensitive to the number of competitions held within the same week when the University is in session.
+The rescheduling of a canceled contest, when not rescheduling the particular contest would result in the team's failure to complete the minimum of competitions required to qualify for post-season tournaments, will be done with as much notice as possible.

 Responsibility of Coaches and Others Organizing Extra- and Co-Curricular Activities